zeusmedina/cs-implementing-a-hashtable-lab-codeU/README.md

 	}
 ```

-`clear` has to clear all of the sub-maps, and the number of submaps is proportional to `n`, so it's linear.
+`clear` has to clear all of the sub-maps, and the number of sub-maps is proportional to `n`, so it's linear.
 Fortunately, this operation is not used very often, so for most applications this tradeoff is acceptable.

 ## Profiling `MyHashMap`